ghermens/media2click/Documentation/Configuration/Index.rst

    placeholderContent

 :aspect:`Data type:`
-   Array
+   array of keys

 :aspect:`Description:`
-   parent attribute to all settings regarding the content of the placeholder
+   Parent property to all settings regarding the content of the placeholder

-   Properties:
+:aspect:`Properties:`

-   :ts:`.showTitle:` boolean
+   :ts:`.showTitle:` :ref:`boolean <t3tsref:data-type-boolean>`
       If enabled, the Fluid media tag's title attribute is shown as the palceholder's title.
 Set via Constant Editor.

-   :ts:`.showPreviewImage:` boolean
+   :ts:`.showPreviewImage:` :ref:`boolean <t3tsref:data-type-boolean>`
       Show preview image if available.
 Set via Constant editor.

-   :ts:`.previewMaxWidth:` integer
+   :ts:`.previewMaxWidth:` :ref:`integer <t3tsref:data-type-integer>`
       Maximum width of preview image.
 Set via Constant Editor.

-   :ts:`.previewMaxHeight:` integer
+   :ts:`.previewMaxHeight:` :ref:`integer <t3tsref:data-type-integer>`
       Maximum height of preview image.
 Set via Constant Editor.

-   :ts:`.cObject:` cObject
+   :ts:`.cObject:` :ref:`cObject <t3tsref:data-type-cobject>`
       This cObject is used for rendering the placeholder.
-If this cObject is a FLUIDTEMPLATE, some useful values are passed to the fluid template as settings:
+If this cObject is a :ref:`FLUIDTEMPLATE <t3tsref:cobj-fluidtemplate>`, some useful values are passed to the fluid template as settings:

-      :ts:`.settings:`
+      :ts:`.settings:` :ref:`array of keys <t3tsref:cobj-fluidtemplate-properties-settings>`
-         Settings for the FLUIDTEMPLATE cObject
+         Settings for the FLUIDTEMPLATE cObject.

-         Default properties:
+         You can add your own properties according to the needs of your custom templates.

+         :aspect:`Default Properties:`
-         :ts:`.videoProvider:` String
+            :ts:`.videoProvider:` :ref:`string <t3tsref:data-type-string>`
                Provider of the video, i.e. "YouTube" or "Vimeo".
 Usefull to adapt the placeholder content, i.e. link to the proper privacy statement.

-         :ts:`.showTitle:` boolean
+            :ts:`.showTitle:` :ref:`boolean <t3tsref:data-type-boolean>`
                see above

-         :ts:`.title:` String
+            :ts:`.title:` :ref:`string <t3tsref:data-type-string>`
                The title of the video

-         :ts:`.width:` integer
+            :ts:`.width:` :ref:`integer <t3tsref:data-type-integer>`
                The calculated width of the video iframe

-         :ts:`.height:` integer
+            :ts:`.height:` :ref:`integer <t3tsref:data-type-integer>`
                The calculated height of the video iframe

-         :ts:`.previewImage:` String
+            :ts:`.previewImage:` :ref:`string <t3tsref:data-type-string>`
                Path to the preview image relative to the web root

-         :ts:`.enablePermanently:` boolean
+            :ts:`.enablePermanently:` :ref:`boolean <t3tsref:data-type-boolean>`
                Show the button for permanent activation if configured for this host.

-         :ts:`.privacyPid:` integer
+            :ts:`.privacyPid:` :ref:`integer <t3tsref:data-type-integer>`
                Target page for the "More Info" link.
 Set via Constant Editor.